jgregorio0/inditext-test/README.md

 ## Cache
 Caching endpoint /api/v1/prices to improve performance when request by the same parameters.

-## Pagination and sorting
+## Sorting and limiting
+Sorting by priority descending is implemented when searching for prices to database.
+Result set is limited to 1 result.
-Pagination and sorting are implemented when searching for prices to database so the last result sorted by priority descending is return.
+So the first result sorted by priority descending is return.

 # Patterns
 - Builder Pattern: Used for the creation of DTO objects during testing stage.